Android Build MCP server

 Available Tools

-The MCP server provides the following tools for Android development:
+The server provides three main tools for Android development:

 Build Tool